-On July 30, 2020, the Magistrate Judge considering our lawsuit against the FDA filed a Report and Recommendation in which she recommended to the District Judge handling the case that she grant the FDA's and Jacobus' motions for summary judgement and deny our motion for summary judgement.
-We are currently reviewing the Magistrate Judge's decision, which we believe to be incorrect as a matter of law and contrary to the plain language of the Orphan Drug Act, and we intend to pursue the case further with the District Judge.
-The decision on whether to grant or deny our motion for summary judgement remains with the District Judge handling the case.
+On July 30, 2020, the Magistrate Judge considering our lawsuit against the FDA filed a Report and Recommendation in which she recommended to the District Judge handling the case that she grant the FDA's and Jacobus' motions for summary judgment and deny our motion for summary judgment.
+On September 29, 2020, the District Judge adopted the Report and Recommendation of the Magistrate Judge, granted the FDA's and Jacobus' motions for summary judgment, and dismissed our case.